 What Is Play Action in Football?

 Defense in football is built on reading keys and reacting fast.
-Play action turns that instinct against the defense: it shows them a run, waits for them to commit, and then throws the ball over their heads.
+Play action turns that instinct against the defense: it shows them a run, waits for them to commit, and throws over their heads.

 What play action is